As we go about our lives in this modern age, we are constantly bombarded with reports of violence and unrest in all parts of the world.

 So many people have serious grievances and seemingly unsolvable problems.

 The Prophet Muhammad (peace be upon him) was born into a society that had many of the major problems that we face today.

-And mended ties between neighbor, people and even his own enemies.
+And he mended ties between neighbors, people and even his own enemies.

 He taught us how to turn those issues of strife into peace and security for everyone.